apache/doris/docs/en/docs/data-operate/update-delete/partial-update.md

 > Note:
 >
 > 1. Partial update are only supported in the Unique Key Merge-on-Write implementation in version 2.0.0.
-> 2. Version 2.0.2 (coming soon) will support partial column updates for the Unique Key Merge-on-Read model.
+> 2. Version 2.0.2 introduces support for performing partial column updates using `INSERT INTO`.
-> 3. Version 2.0.2 (coming soon) will support partial column updates using `INSERT INTO`.
+> 3. Version 2.1.0 will bring support for partial column updates in the Unique Key model's Merge-on-Read implementation.
+> 4. Version 2.1.0 will offer more flexible column updates, as described in the "Usage Limitations" section below.

 ## Applicable scenarios